[?] Subscribe To This Site

 For more Thread Designs and a Spirella Tutorial, see our Spirella Designs page.

-On the left, these blue and aqua fibers also continue the image of the water from the photos of the stingray to the paper to tie the layout together.
+On the left, these blue and aqua fibers for scrapbooking also continue the image of the water from the photos of the stingray to the paper to tie the layout together.
 This fiber was attached in a wavy line with a very thin line of glue and allowed to dry before putting the layout into a page protector.

-Fibers Layout Croping Photos Layout
+Croping Photos Layout

-Scrapbook Fibers & Ribbons come in solid colors, in styles with an edge that is different from the center of the ribbon, smooth, with ridges and patterned.
+Scrapbook Fibers & Scrapbook Ribbons come in solid colors, in styles with an edge that is different from the center of the ribbon, smooth, with ridges and patterned.
 These are just a few samples.

 Scrapbook Ribbons